celynadaminello/music-player/README.md

 ## ⏱️ Status

-This project is already finished.
+This project is almost finished, just need to add the shuffle function.